libp2p/interface-connection/README.md

 - `JavaScript` - `stream.timeline`

 This property contains an object with the `open` and `close` timestamps of the stream.
-While the stream was not closed, the `close` timestamp is `undefined`.
+The `close` timestamp is `undefined` until the stream is closed.

 ## Role